Rodogo20/FADEC-SIM/README.md

 </div>

 <br/>
-Following the NASA control philosophy, fuel flow is treated as the main control variable, while spool speed acts as the main indicator of engine power setting.
+Following the NASA control philosophy, fuel flow is treated as the main control variable, while spool speed is the main indicator of engine power output.
 In practice, this means the controller does not send the raw fuel request directly to the plant.
-Instead, the command is passed through limiter and protection logic so the engine response remains stable and thermally reasonable during aggressive throttle changes.
-This mirrors real FADEC systems, where fuel metering must achieve the demanded power without violating key operating limits.
+Instead, the command is passed through limiter and protection logic so the engine stays stable and doesn't overheat during aggressive throttle changes
 <div align="center">
 </br>
   <img src="./docs/Images/LUT.png" width="95%"
   alt="3x3 plots" />
 </div>

-The plant replaces traditional linear constants with a multidimensional map (LUT) derived from real-world flight data.
+The plant replaces fixed linear constants with a multidimensional map (LUT) built from real-world flight data.
 This way the simulation captures the actual non-linear curvature and thermal behavior of a modern turbofan more realistically than a single fixed-gain approximation.

 For a block-level view of the complete implementation, see the [model overview](#model).